the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 It includes following measures that increase team cohesion like performing code reviews.

 #### Current Day Contextualization
 These skills, while already numerous are also on purpose generic.
-Concrete examples can be obtained by the outcome from the Paderborn workshop, where we asked young people of what they would liked to have learnt.
+Concrete examples can be obtained by the outcome from the Paderborn workshop, where we asked learners and beginner RSEs of what they would liked to have learnt.
 Among the top five things mentioned were:

 - Testing.
 This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good test that facilitate understanding and documentation.
 Today this encompasses the knowledge of testing frameworks and CI/CD practices.